 And it is context that helps us understand that the command in Numbers came because the Israelites were again being led into idolatry.
 Context tells us that the Psalmist in 137 was lamenting the destruction of Jerusalem at the hands of the Babylonians.

-I’m still bothered by the brutality of Numbers 31, but I can live with the tension because I read the Bible in context, and I see it as the whole gospel story of how God rescues, delivers, redeems, and safeguards His people.
+I’m still bothered by the brutality of Numbers 31, but I can live with the tension because I understand that the Bible is the whole gospel story of how God rescues, delivers, redeems, and safeguards His people.
 I can see how it shows God’s hatred of sin, and that Numbers 31 is specifically about the need for us to be zealous about eradicating sin, as Moses and Phinehas were, and not nurturing and coddling of sin; like the men who brought back some of the very women who led them into sin in the first place.

 I can live with the tension because this is the story of my faith.
 But I have to be very, very careful with how I talk about other people’s faith.
 I wouldn’t want a Muslim to take Scripture passages out of context to try to prove to me that Christianity isn’t a religion of peace.
 Thus, I should think twice before I do that to Islam.